Let’s take a look at Boeing stock. It’s all over the news. If you don’t know why you must be in hiding somewhere.

 What Is the Boeing Stock Price Today?

 My team will keep this price updated as things develop.
-As of writing, Boeing opened at $375.75, and closed up more than 2.50% at $379.64.
-The stock jumped on news that Boeing has released a fix.
+As of writing, Boeing opened at $350.55, and closed at $354.90.
 I’ll get more into analyst outlook later in this post but StocksToTrade is showing BA as bullish.

 How the Ethiopian Airways Crash Affected Boeing Stock Price